tobifinn/pyextremelm/README.md

 #pyextremelm
 pyextremelm is a **Python** module which implements the **Extreme Learning Machine** (ELM, [1]), in the style of **scikit-learn** [2]. </br>
-This repository is in the alpha (V. 0.1) stadium.
+This repository is in the alpha (V. 0.1) state.
 It will grow with the time.

 **Currently implemented:**
 <li>Regression learning based on the approach without any constrainment [1,3].